 Most days I'm a writer, but some days I like to consider myself a professional baker.
-I'm obviously not, but thanks to being inspired by my love of The Great British Bake Off, it's shown me that there's absolutely no harm in believing.
-And while I have no idea how to sew, the return of The Great British Sewing Bee has ignited my curiosity and I am so tempted to finally sit down and teach myself how to sew.
+I'm obviously not, but thanks my love of The Great British Bake Off, it's shown me that there's absolutely no harm in believing.
+And while I have no idea how to sew, the return of The Great British Sewing Bee has ignited my curiosity and I am so tempted to finally sit down and teach myself how to cross-stitch.
 While I'm in no position to even think about entering any future series of the show, if you're an amateur sewer yourself, this is how to enter The Great British Sewing Bee.

 Even though the 10 contestants won't win anything other than a trophy and the satisfaction of taking part, they will have shown the nation their talents when it comes to a needle and thread, which could lead to some exciting opportunities.
-Just look at Nadiya Hussain, who won the The Great British Bake Off in 2015.
-She's gone on to have regular slots on This Morning, starred in her own cooking show, published a multitude of cooking books, and even baked the Queen's 90th birthday cake.
-Now that's what I call a prize.